 According to NASA the global temperature has already increased by 0.94°C (1.7°F) since 1880 and sea levels have risen 8–9 inches during the same period.
-If current trends continue, the 2017 US Climate Report projects an increase of 2.8–4.8°C (5–7.5°F) increase by 2100.
-Sea levels are rising at 3.4 millimeters per year and ocean acidity is projected to increase 100–150% over pre-industrial levels by the end of this century.
+If current trends continue, the 2021 IPCC report projects a 2.1–3.5°C (3.78–6.3°F) increase in average global temperature by 2100.
+This is a decrease from the 2017 US Climate report projection of 2.8–4.8°C (5–7.5°F) by 2100.
+Meanwhile, sea levels have risen at a rate of 3.0 to 3.5 millimeters per year since 1993; oceans are now the warmest in recorded history; and ocean acidity is projected to increase 150% over pre-industrial levels by the end of this century.

-Although the CO2 equivalent of 450 ppm is the politically acceptable cap, some argue it should be 350 ppm since we already see massive impacts today with 410 ppm, so why would 450 be sustainable?
+Although the CO2 equivalent of 450 ppm is the politically acceptable cap, some argue it should be 350 ppm since we already see massive impacts today with 410 ppm, so why would 450 ppm be sustainable?
 We have to reduce not only GHG emissions but also the volume of GHGs already in the atmosphere today.
-The Paris Convention on Climate Change and country pledges should be enforceable through boycotts, sanctions, and other means.
-Global citizens should understand that Earth does not possess infinite resources; that the Earth is a Closed-Loop System that should be applied to various economic, political, and environmental management systems; that consumption and waste management will have to change; and that environmental sustainability is a top economic, social value, and political priority.
+Country climate change pledges should be enforceable through boycotts, sanctions, and other means.
+Global citizens should understand that Earth does not possess infinite resources; it is a Closed-Loop System.
+This should be taken into consideration in economic and political policies.
+Consumption and waste management will have to change.
+Environmental sustainability is becoming a top political priority worldwide.

 Actions to Address Global Challenge 1:

-- Produce meat, milk, leather, and other animal products directly from genetic materials without growing animals: Saves energy, land, water, health costs, and greenhouse gases.
+- Produce meat, milk, leather, and other animal products at competitive prices directly from genetic materials without growing animals: Saves energy, land, water, health costs, and greenhouse gases.

 - Retrofit older cities to Eco-smart Cities and build new additions as Eco-smart Cities.